 Lunch is also relaxing, and you can choose to sit with other passengers or to have a table to yourselves.
 Again, it’s a three-course meal accompanied by wines and digestifs at the end.
 The train is usually moving during lunch so it’s really a nice experience to view South Africa from an elegant restaurant car while having lunch and lots of good South African wines.

 SIGHTSEEING IN KIMBERLEY

 On this last trip, we arrived at Kimberley, the capital of the Northern Cape, just after lunch.
 So we had the afternoon to explore the town.
-The Blue Train organised an interesting excursion to The Big Hole, which is the famous diamond mine of South Africa and perhaps the top attraction in Kimberley, if not in the entire Northern Cape.
+The Blue Train organised an interesting excursion to The Big Hole, which is the famous diamond mine of South Africa.
+It is perhaps the top attraction in Kimberley, if not in the entire Northern Cape.

 The Big Hole in the Northern Cape used to be owned by the De Beers diamond company and now it is a museum.
 You can also still buy diamonds from a shop on the premises in Kimberley.